'We are at war': France imposes lockdown to combat virus

 “We’re not up against another army or another nation.
 But the enemy is right there: invisible, elusive, but it is making progress.”

+Some 100,000 police will be deployed to enforce the lockdown, Interior Minister Christophe Castaner said.
+Checkpoints will be set up nationwide and those on the move will have to be able to justify their journey on a printed ministry document, pedestrians included, he said.

-He said tougher action was needed after too many people ignored earlier warnings and mingled in parks and on street corners over the weekend, risking their own health and the wellbeing of others.
+Macron said tougher action was needed after too many people ignored earlier warnings and mingled in parks and on street corners over the weekend, risking their own health and the wellbeing of others.

 In France the coronavirus has killed 148 people and infected more than 6,600.

-Under the new measures, soldiers would help transport the sick to hospitals with spare capacity and a military hospital with 30 intensive care beds would be set up in the eastern region of Alsace, where one of the largest infection clusters has broken out.
+Under the new measures, soldiers would help transport the sick to hospitals with spare capacity and a military hospital with 30 intensive-care beds would be set up in the eastern region of Alsace, where one of the largest infection clusters has broken out.

 Macron said he was postponing the second round of local elections on Sunday.
 Because the government’s sole focus needed to be fighting the pandemic, he said he was suspending his reform agenda, starting with his overhaul of the pension system.